compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## What is a data breach and why do they happen?

 When some data that was supposed to not be public, is made public, it is a data breach.
-Uusally this happens when someone breaks into a company's data store and then posts it online- either for revenge, journalism, or profit (selling it to people who can use the data for monetary gain)
+Usually this happens when someone breaks into a company's data store and then posts it online- either for revenge, journalism, or profit (selling it to people who can use the data for monetary gain)

 ## What about that cryptolocker thing?